MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Conclusion

 \section{Conclusion}

 This paper presents MINERVAS, a programmable system for interior imagery data synthesis.
 The system employs ECS-D architecture for scene representation and introduces an easy-to-use and flexible DSL for task-specific customization.
-Additionally, we introduce multi-level samplers for randomization, thereby increasing the diversity of the synthesized data.
+Additionally, we introduce multi-level samplers for randomization to increase the diversity of the synthetic data.
 The experimental results validate the ability of our system to boost the performance on various interior scene understanding tasks.
-In the future, we plan to integrate the physics and real-time interactive simulation into MINERVAS system to support online embodied agent learning.
-Another promising direction for future work would be to generate better synthetic data that minimizes the domain gaps between synthetic data and real-world data.